Side-by-Side Comparison

 Is On Top of the World comparable to The Villages?

 On Top of the World (OTOW) is the closest comparison in Ocala — it's one of the largest 55+ communities in Florida with multiple pools, golf, pickleball, tennis, a theater, restaurants, and a packed activity calendar.
-It's smaller in scale than The Villages (thousands of homes vs. 130,000+) but offers a genuine active adult lifestyle.
+It is smaller than The Villages, one of the largest active-adult communities in the world, but offers a genuine active adult lifestyle.
 OTOW also has no external golf-cart road network like The Villages.

 Can I buy in both areas — an Ocala property and a Villages property?